mulle-nat/mulle-clang/README.md

 > built from source.
 This takes a long time!
 On my Macbook Air the build
 > took about 30 minutes, even with the prerequisite llvm downloaded as a bottle.

 ### Ubuntu

-You can install mulle-clang with mulle-lldb via **apt-get** on Ubuntu trusty:
+You can install mulle-clang with mulle-lldb via **apt-get** on Ubuntu:

 ```
 sudo apt-get update &&